 Under the Public Audit Wales Act 2004, I am responsible for auditing, certifying and reporting on Betsi Cadwaladr University Local Health Board (the Health Board) financial statements.
-I am reporting on these financial statements for the year ended 31 March 2023 to draw attention to key matters for my audit, as follows:
+I am reporting on these financial statements for the year ended 31 March 2022 to draw attention to four key matters for my audit, as follows:

-- qualification of my opinion on whether the accounts give a true and fair view owing to significant uncertainty in the opening balances and whether expenditure for 2022-23 is materially understated.
-Both matters relate to my 2021-22 qualification of the Health Board's financial statements, arising from my inability to obtain sufficient appropriate evidence relating to specific accruals, payables and expenditure recognised in the financial statements; - qualification of my regularity opinion due to a breach of standing financial instructions on the payment of salary to an Interim Executive Director; and - the Health Board's failure to meet its second financial duty.
+- qualification of my opinion on whether the accounts give a true and fair view owing to an inability to obtain sufficient appropriate evidence relating to specific accruals, payables and expenditure recognised in the financial statements; - qualification of my regularity opinion relating to expenditure recognised as a result of the Ministerial Direction on senior clinicians' pensions; - qualification of my regularity opinion owing to the Health Board's failure to meet its first financial duty; and - the Health Board's failure to meet its second financial duty.

-Qualified opinion due to inability to obtain sufficient evidence about the opening balances
+Qualified opinion due to inability to obtain sufficient evidence about accruals and expenditure